TeamCW/diagnose-my-people/README.md

 # Heroku Deployment

-[Heroku](https://www.heroku.com/) is a Cloud Application Platform that will allow you to publish your apps to the web.
-We'll be primarily using Heroku in this class but it's important to note that there are many other companies out there that offer similar services.
+[Heroku](https://www.heroku.com/) is a Cloud Application Platform that allows users to publishapps to the web.

-Best of all, [Heroku](https://www.heroku.com/) is free for development use!

 ## Summary Steps